OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter4_Effect_Modification.md

 2. Identify the groups of individuals that would benefit most from an intervention.
 3. Help understand the biological, social or other mechanisms leading to the outcome.

+## 4.4 Stratification as a form of adjustment